Kintyre/ksconf/.github/ISSUE_TEMPLATE/bug.md

 ## Environment

 * Ksconf version:  (Grab the first 2 text lines of output after running `ksconf --version`)
 * OS & version used:
 * Python version:
-* Installed via:  (pip, git, standalone zip, Splunk's embedded python)
+* Installed via:  (pip, git, Splunk app, or so on)

 ## Details